MaterializeInc/materialize/doc/developer/mzbuild.md

      Cargo is always invoked with the `--release` flag.
 The binary will be stripped of debug information unless `strip: false` is requested.

+     In rare cases, it may be necessary to extract files from the build directory of a dependency.
+The `extract` key specifies a mapping from a dependent package to a list of files to copy into the build context.
+Paths should be relative and are interpreted relative to that crate's build directory.
+Note that this is only relevant if the dependency has a custom Cargo build script, as Rust crates without a build script do not have a build directory.

   * `type: cargo-test` builds a special image that simulates `cargo test`.
 This plugin is very special-cased at the moment, and unlikely to be generally useful.